havesource/cordova-plugin-push/docs/INSTALLATION.md

 <plugin name="@havesource/cordova-plugin-push" spec="3.0.0" />
 ```

+### Cordova Android 9.x & 8.x Specifics

+**Using AndroidX Library:**

+As of version **3.0.0**, this plugin has migrated from Android Support Library to AndroidX.
+Since Cordova-Android 8.x and 9.x does not use the AndroidX library, you will need to install the [`cordova-plugin-androidx-adapter`](https://www.npmjs.com/package/cordova-plugin-androidx-adapter) plugin.

+This plugin will migrate any Android Support Library references to AndroidX.

+Please note that this will migrate references in other plugins as well.

+If you are using **Cordova Android 8.x** please continue reading in the **Cordova Android 8.x Specifics** section.

 ### Cordova Android 8.x Specifics

+**Adding Google Services Gradle Plugin Support:**

-You will need to install the `cordova-support-google-services` plugin.
+You will need to install the [`cordova-support-google-services`](https://www.npmjs.com/package/cordova-support-google-services) plugin.
 This plugin enables the Google APIs and Firebase services for your Android application.

+**Adding Multidex Support:**

 If your application uses many plugins and references over 64K methods, you will need to enable multidex.
-If multidex is not enabled, your build should fail and you should see the following error:
+If multidex is disabled, your build might fail and display the following error:

 ```log
 trouble writing output: